andeart/home-assistant.io/source/_integrations/tesla_fleet.markdown

        "domain": "my.domain.com"
    }'
    ```

-   - If you changed the `AUDIENCE` in the previous step, update the `--location` accordingly in this step.
+   - If you had to change the `AUDIENCE` URL for your region in step 2, update the main domain of the `--location` arg.
    - Replace `LONG_GIBBERISH_ACCESS_TOKEN_STRING` with the access token that you copied in the previous step.
    - In the `domain:` line, enter your domain without the leading `https://` and the trailing `/`.
 5. You should see a response that contains information about your Tesla Fleet developer app, pricing info, and such.
 This confirms that the Tesla Fleet API has successfully registered your developer application as a partner.
 The hard part is over.